rayhanhossen/git-engineering-handbook/README.md

 Contributions, suggestions, and improvements are welcome.

 1. Fork the repository
-2. Create a feature branch
+2. Create a "feature" branch
 3. Submit a Pull Request

 ---